justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 Ashlyn was no longer looking at me, but off into the distance.
 “We went backpacking in Utah over spring break one year, and she told me she saw a scattering of blinkers and beehives and blocks when she looked up at the stars.
 There was a shooting star, and she asked me if I had seen the glider.”

+<pattern-anchor src=./patterns/field-of-stars.rle></pattern-anchor>

 She looked back at me.
 “I remember she ranted about how male-dominated the Life community was.
 All that was true, and still is true today.
 But mostly, I think she was lonely and frustrated.
 The other Life enthusiasts she knew — all of them men — were polite, but distant.
 I don’t think she ever felt accepted as one of them.
 And because Life enthusiasts build on each others’ work, being left out of conversations — in letters, in private email chains — meant that she felt like she was always behind.
 She was always disappointed in what she had accomplished in Life.
 On top of all that, non-Life enthusiasts thought her strange for having such an abstract and yet consuming hobby.”

 Ashlyn rubbed her nose and gave an awkward laugh.
 “I’m sorry, I don’t mean to be such a downer.
-Today of all days, we should be remembering Mariam at her best.”
+I should be remembering Mariam at her best.”

 I told her there was no need to apologize.
 Then I confessed that I hadn’t been asking just because of the video.
 I told her about the program running on Mariam’s terminal, and the files on her computer, and the floppy disks going back fifteen years.